-Implant supported dentures are an excellent alternative to traditional dentures, and they eliminate almost all of the downfalls of traditional dentures, like sticky, uncomfortable adhesives or the chance of the dentures loosening or falling out.
-The provide stability and a strong support for the jawbone, which significantly reduces the chances of bone loss.
+Implant-supported dentures are an excellent alternative to traditional dentures, and they eliminate almost all of the downfalls of traditional dentures, like sticky, uncomfortable adhesives or the chance of the dentures loosening or falling out.
+They provide stability and a strong support for the jawbone, which significantly reduces the chances of bone loss.
 Fixed implant dentures are permanently adhered to the dental implant posts, which makes them strong and eliminates the chance of them slipping.

 Who is a candidate for implants?

 Any patient missing one or more teeth can benefit from implant surgery.

 You may be an ideal candidate for dental implants if:

 You may not be a suitable candidate if:

 Even if you aren’t currently a candidate for dental implants, we may be able help you with a treatment plan to become eligible for implants.
 For example, if you have gum disease, you may be able to complete treatment to restore the health of your gum tissue and become eligible for implants.
 Or, if you are ineligible due to bone loss in the jawbone, we can sometimes complete a bone graft to improve bone density, giving you a strong foundation for the implant.

 It’s important to practice good oral hygiene after receiving dental implants.
 The good news is, you don’t need to do anything different than you would with your natural teeth.
 This means you should continue to brush and floss your teeth regularly, see your dentist for regular checkups twice per year, and avoid smoking and other tobacco use.